 Hamlin School District

-17,475 sf addition with an additional 850 sf of remodeling in current building.
-Construction begins in Fall 2019 with an expected completion of July 2020.
+17,475 sf addition with an additional 850 sf of remodeling in the current building.

 Cost Estimating, Schematic

 A longtime relationship between TSP and the Hamlin School District has continued to grow along with enrollment, with the latest project propelling students toward their future.